dlf412/mysql-cdc-redis/README.md

 # mysql-cdc-redis
-capture changed data from mysql using binlog
+capture changed data from mysql's binlog, save into redis and dump to csv files
 * functions:
  1. capture mysql database changed data from binlog and save to redis
  2. support dump the changed data from redis to xml files